paulog/metaskills.net/_posts/2013-01-05-in-loving-memory-kenneth-earle-collins.md

 ## In Closing

 The Collins family has always been close, despite long durations without seeing one another.
 Often times I went weeks without checking in on my immediate family.
 The great part about family is that you can always pick up right where you left off.
 Time has no meaning.
-But with my Dad's passing, I will really miss that next time where I really want to call and talk to him.
+But with my Dad's passing, I will really miss that next time where I want to call and talk to him.

 ## Other Links